What Are Debt Relief Services?

 Here are some of the main upsides associated with debt relief:

-Resolves all debt enrolled in the program: Settling debt doesn’t just move higher interest-rate balances to a lower rate, the way that debt consolidation can.
-Instead, debt relief works to lower the principal balances you owe, so you can put it behind you faster than you could with a loan.
+Could resolve all enrolled debt: The debt settlement company will enroll eligible debts that have a good chance at being resolved.
+Creditors, however, are never obligated to negotiate.
+No reputable debt settlement company will promise or guarantee that they will be able to settle all of your debts.
+Settling debt doesn’t just move higher interest-rate balances to a lower rate, the way that debt consolidation can.
+Instead, debt relief works to lower the principal balances you owe, so you can put it behind you faster than you could by making minimum payments.

-Streamlines debts into one monthly payment: Debt-relief services can make paying debt less complicated, since you make a monthly deposit into a special-purpose designated account in an amount that fits your budget.
+Streamlines debts into one monthly payment: debt relief services can make paying debt less complicated, since you make a monthly deposit into a dedicated account in an amount that fits your budget.
 This deposit could be less than the minimum payments on your credit cards or monthly payments on a debt-consolidation loan.
-The deposit is also usually much less than the monthly payment in a debt management plan offered by credit-counseling agencies.
+The deposit could also be lower than the monthly payment in a debt management plan offered by credit-counseling agencies.

-Has better repayment terms than bankruptcy: Debt-relief programs usually provide better repayment terms than Chapter 13 bankruptcy filings.
-Plus, settling balances helps people get out of debt without leaving a permanent bankruptcy judgment on their record.
+Has better repayment terms than bankruptcy: The payment in a debt relief program is typically lower than a Chapter 13 plan payment, and the length of the plan could be shorter.
+Plus, settling balances helps people get rid of debt without leaving a permanent bankruptcy judgment on their record.

-Encourages better money habits: The best debt-relief companies help clients learn to create and use a budget, as well as incorporate personal-finance best practices into their lives.
-Many people also benefit from the discipline required in making regular deposits into the special-purpose account that funds their debt settlements.
+Encourages better money habits: The best debt relief companies help clients learn to create and use a budget, as well as incorporate personal-finance best practices into their lives.
+Many people also benefit from the discipline required in making regular deposits into the dedicated account that funds their debt settlements.

 Here are a few reasons to think twice about debt relief:

-Creditor or collection-agency calls: Because you’re falling past due, creditors may continue contacting you while you’re using debt-relief services.
+Creditor or collection-agency calls: Because you’re past due, creditors may continue contacting you while you’re using debt relief services.
 Freedom Debt Relief offers options and information to its clients on how to handle these phone calls; but such calls can still be troublesome to deal with.

 Potential legal action: Some creditors may threaten or take legal action for repayment, regardless of your attempts to negotiate a lower balance.
-A good debt-relief company will support its clients through this process.
-At Freedom Debt Relief, we offer an optional service with an outside law firm to represent clients, should legal issues arise.
+A good debt relief company will support its clients through this process.
+At Freedom Debt Relief, if a creditor files a debt lawsuit against you, we may offer the services of an attorney.
+They won’t represent you in court, but they’ll try to negotiate an agreement with the creditor and head off the lawsuit.
+This offer only covers debts enrolled in your debt settlement program, and only for clients who have made all of their program payments on time and in full.

 Who Is Debt Relief Right For?